BookingSync/bookingsync-api-docs/content/guides/pricing-concepts.md

 The response will contain three top-level attributes that are related to the price:

-* `initial_price` - the initial price (without taxes and fees).
+* `initial_price` - the initial price (without excluded taxes and fees).
 If you don't apply any discounts, this will be equal to the price for only the rental.
 * `final_price` - the sum of initial price, required fees and excluded taxes.
 * `price_to_pay_now` - if you capture credit card payments in your application, this is the price that you should charge which is calculated based on the payment schedule (rental's balance due date - before that date you should charge the price based on the downpayment, after that the full price (`final_price`)).
 If you use Live Quote, you don't have to worry how this attribute is calculated.